Japanese idol: Fan interactions

+Events and activities that promote direct communication between idols and fans are common, providing meaningful emotional support and reinforcing fans' sense of community and pride.
+Such interactions not only enhance the emotional bond between idols and their supporters but also encourage ongoing engagement and participation within fan communities.
 Fans spend money on merchandise and endorsed products to directly support their favorites, comparing it to spending money on "loved ones"; some express feeling happy that they were able to make someone they admired happy.
 Dedicated fans may give up their careers and devote their life savings to supporting and following their favorite members.
 To foster a closeness between idols and fans, some talent agencies offer meet-and-greets in the form of handshake events, where fans have the opportunity to shake hands, take a photograph, and speak briefly with the idols.
 AKB48's business model created more opportunities for fan interactions with their "idols you can meet" concept.
 An example of this are their elections, where fans can vote for their favorite member, thereby including the fans directly into the members' individual success.
 Because idols share an intimate relationship with their fans, fans may feel "betrayed" if idols reveal unfavorable parts of their personal lives that are different from the image they present, or break the illusion that they are there exclusively for fans.

 Impact

 Economic

-Idols often appear in advertising, with 50-70% of commercials in Japan featuring an idol.
+Idols often appear in advertising, with 50–70% of commercials in Japan featuring an idol.
 The "CM idol" business model, conceptualized by advertising agency Dentsu in the 1980s, uses idols' public image as a marketing asset.
 As the career of idols are dependent on their image, contracting offices create their image based upon trends in the market and with the intent of generating as much revenue as possible.
 Along with promoting products, commercials are also a cross-platform to promote idols at the same time by keeping both brand and idol product in the forefront of the consumers' minds.
 Pitches for commercials are often made with a specific idol who matches the company's image in mind.
 Idols contracted to particular brands are expected to uphold the brand's image and may not work for competing brands or networks; the agreement extends to magazine advertisements, online videos, and appearances in dramas.
 Idols may also provide the music or jingle for commercials.
 The idol industry makes approximately $1 billion a year.